 Floors should provide a myriad of benefits, and one of the most important ones is cleaning.
 You never want a flooring option that stains easily and is an absolute nightmare to clean.
 Clean wood floors tend to misbehave when they’re introduced to too much water.
 And let’s face it, mistakes and spills are bound to happen at one point.

 Sometimes less is more!
-When cleaning your bamboo floors, leave the old bucket and mop in the closet and get yourself a lightweight microfiber mop with some gentle cleaning solution.
-Only a light mist of cleaning solution is needed and a quick zip around with the mop should have your floors looking good as new.
+When cleaning your bamboo floors, leave the old bucket and mop in the closet.
+Instead, get yourself a lightweight microfiber mop with some gentle cleaning solution.
+Only a light mist of cleaning solution is needed.
+A quick zip around with the mop should have your floors looking good as new.

 Another essential problem with the flooring is scratching.
 Even the toughest floors can be scratched, but they buff out over time just by walking on most prefinished bamboo floors.
 Bamboo flooring can endure anything you throw at it, making it ideal for high traffic areas such as living rooms.
 It’s very sturdy, durable, and dent-resistant, meaning that it’s going to retain most of its natural beauty even when used and abused.
 It’s the juggernaut of flooring options!

 Is bamboo flooring suitable for pets?

 Bamboo flooring is one of the most popular options for pet owners.
-It’s especially suitable to homeowners who are looking for a sturdy, pet claw-resistant floor option, which is also forgiving more forgiving than other hardwoods.
-Fido can slop and drip water all over the floors and it will evaporate before it has a change to do any damage.
-And even large breed dogs with their large paws and sharp nails are no match for ultra-durable strand bamboo floors.
+It’s especially suitable to homeowners who are looking for a sturdy, pet claw-resistant floor option.
+Bamboo is much more forgiving than other hardwoods.
+Fido can slop and drip water all over the floors and it will evaporate before it has a chance to do damage.
+Even dogs with large paws and sharp nails are no match for ultra-durable strand bamboo floors.

 Bamboo is one of the most affordable options